5 Lessons Learned from Selling a Business

 - Most businesses rent their facility.
 However, if the business includes commercial real estate it should have separate value and not be included in the purchase price of the business.
 It doesn’t mean the same buyer cannot buy both, it means that a separate value should be struck for the real estate in its own right and a separate value done for the business taking into account the fair market value of renting or leasing the real estate.
 It is wrong logic to value the real estate, value the business and not allow for fair market rent and then add both together to arrive at one listing price for everything.

 - Second, bring together a team of advisers or at least have them identified in case they are needed.
 The team should include an accountant and attorney while there is room for a personal financial planner.

 - Third, the most important components to a buyer are cash flow and potential.
 If the business doesn’t have a cash flow, the buyer may as well start the business from scratch and do things their way.
-The exception would be where the assets of the business are already in place such as for a restaurant, manufacturing site or other asset dependent business.
+The exception would be where the assets of the business are already in places such as a restaurant, manufacturing site, or other asset-dependent business.

-It is rarely a simple and straight forward process.
+It is rarely a simple process.
 One of the most important things to do is for the seller to put themselves in the shoes of the buyer.
 Being able to do this will greatly improve the chances of success in selling the business.